 Tip: Buy diced onions to make it easier and save your eyeballs the trouble.

 Tip: I cut the bacon when it is semi-frozen, it is easier to cut and managed the small pieces.
+If you want to totally defrost the bacon before cooking it, you can defrost it in the microwave, in water, and in the oven according to Simully.

 In the beginning, you make everything separately before bringing it all together.